-Enablers
+Linkage with the WSIS Action Lines and the 2030 Agenda for Sustainable Development

-The Enablers provided by the ITU secretariat aim to support the overall objectives and strategic goals of the Union.
-The activities and support services of the General Secretariat and the Bureaux provide these Enablers to the work of the Sectors and the whole Union.
+Linkage with the WSIS Action Lines

-[ Enablers provided by the Bureaux and the General Secretariat are already described in the Section above ]
+ITU has a leading role in the WSIS process, where as a lead facilitator along with UNESCO and UNDP, coordinates the multi-stakeholder implementation of the Geneva Plan of Action.
+Notably, ITU is the sole facilitator on three different WSIS Action Lines; C2 (Information and communication infrastructure), C5 (Building confidence and security in the use of ICTs) and C6 (Enabling environment).

-Linkage with the Sustainable Development Goals and the WSIS Action Lines
+Mapping ITU outputs and key activities to WSIS Action Lines (based on information from the ITU SDG Mapping Tool)

 Linkage with the Sustainable Development Goals

 With the adoption of the UNGA Resolution “Transforming our world: the 2030 Agenda for Sustainable Development” ITU, along with the rest of the UN family, needs to support Member States and contribute to the worldwide efforts to achieve the SDGs.
 The associated 17 SDGs and 169 related targets offer a holistic vision for the UN system.